tinify/wordpress-plugin/README.md

 1. Install gettext for example run `brew install gettext`.
 2. Add a link msgfmt `ln -s /usr/local/Cellar/gettext/0.19.7/bin/msgfmt ~/.bin`.
 3. Generate the .mo files `bin/format-language-files`.

+When finished modifying, you can upload the changes to the SVN trunk.
+Within roughly 15 minutes WordPress will be updated and allow to add missing translations before publishing the new plugin release.

 ## License